jacopo-derrico/cookie-box/README.md

 # cookie-box
-Browser extennsion that checks which cookies are used and, possibly, for what.
+Browser extension that checks which cookies are used and, possibly, for what.